 Better Health: How to cope and stay safe in extreme heat How to cope and stay safe in extreme heat | Better Health Channel

-For information about caring for pets and animals and preventing them from suffering heatstroke, visit the Animal Care Australia website and/or go to the Agriculture Victoria website here.
+For information about caring for pets and animals and preventing them from suffering heatstroke, visit Animal Care Australia and/or Agriculture Victoria.

 A heatwave is when the maximum and minimum temperatures are unusually hot over 3 days, compared to the local climate and past weather.